 Age Complicates Criminal Prosecution

 The suspects’ ages create complex legal challenges.
-Under a 2006 Philippine law, the minimum age for criminal liability is 15, meaning the 14-year-old cannot be prosecuted criminally under any circumstances.
-The 15-year-old may face criminal charges, but only if authorities can prove the suspect clearly understood the crime and its consequences when it was committed.
-Both have been transferred to the custody of the Tacloban City Social Welfare and Development Office in compliance with the country’s juvenile justice law.
+Under a 2006 Philippine law, the minimum age for criminal liability is 15, meaning that the 14-year-old cannot be prosecuted criminally under any circumstances.
+Police Regional Office 8 filed a criminal complaint against the 15-year-old (“Rod”) with the Tacloban Prosecutor’s Office as of June 24.
+Both suspects have been transferred to the custody of the Tacloban City Social Welfare and Development Office under the country’s juvenile justice law.

 Philippine President Ferdinand Marcos Jr. ordered a comprehensive investigation and directed law enforcement agencies to strengthen security measures at schools, workplaces, and other public spaces nationwide.
 Communications Undersecretary Claire Castro said the president was deeply affected by the news, noting that “anybody, especially the parents of the victims, will feel sad and terrified.”
 The national police urged the public to remain calm and cooperate with ongoing investigations.